TuxVinyards/qqX/README.md

 ## How to Install

+Start from scratch:

+- From version 1.8 onwards, the installation of quickemu is _not_ essential ...

-Start from scratch.
-Or safely test out the qqX difference on your existing VM's.
+Or test out the qqX difference on your existing VM's:

-- From version 1.8 onwards, the installation of quickemu is not essential but qqX has been designed to work happily alongside quickgui or any quickemu shortcuts, if you already have them.
+- qqX has been designed to work happily alongside quickgui or any quickemu shortcuts, if you already have them.

-  Normal [Filesystem_Hierarchy_Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) Linux is generally expected.
+Normal standards compliant Linux is generally expected.

-  No further software, support structures or dependencies should be needed.
+No further software, support structures or dependencies should generally be needed.

-- See the [installer wiki](https://github.com/TuxVinyards/qqX/wiki) for more details
+See the [installer wiki](https://github.com/TuxVinyards/qqX/wiki) for more details

 ## Release notes